Louis de Broglie: Military service

-After graduation, Louis de Broglie as a simple sapper joined the engineering forces to undergo compulsory service.
+After graduation, de Broglie joined the engineering forces to undergo compulsory service.
 It began at Fort Mont Valérien, but soon, on the initiative of his brother, he was seconded to the Wireless Communications Service and worked on the Eiffel Tower, where the radio transmitter was located.
 Louis de Broglie remained in military service throughout the First World War, dealing with purely technical issues.
 In particular, together with Léon Brillouin and brother Maurice, he participated in establishing wireless communications with submarines.
-Prince Louis was demobilized in August 1919 with the rank of adjudant.
+Louis de Broglie was demobilized in August 1919 with the rank of adjudant.
 Later, the scientist regretted that he had to spend about six years away from the fundamental problems of science that interested him.

 Scientific and pedagogical career

 His 1924 thesis Recherches sur la théorie des quanta (Research on the Theory of the Quanta) introduced his theory of electron waves.
 This included the wave–particle duality theory of matter, based on the work of Max Planck and Albert Einstein on light.
 This research culminated in the de Broglie hypothesis stating that any moving particle or object had an associated wave.
 De Broglie thus created a new field in physics, the mécanique ondulatoire, or wave mechanics, uniting the physics of energy (wave) and matter (particle).
-For this he won the Nobel Prize in Physics in 1929.
+He won the Nobel Prize in Physics in 1929 "for his discovery of the wave nature of electrons".

 In his later career, de Broglie worked to develop a causal explanation of wave mechanics, in opposition to the wholly probabilistic models which dominate quantum mechanical theory; it was refined by David Bohm in the 1950s.
 The theory has since been known as the De Broglie–Bohm theory.

 In addition to strictly scientific work, de Broglie thought and wrote about the philosophy of science, including the value of modern scientific discoveries.
 In 1930 he founded the book series Actualités scientifiques et industrielles published by Éditions Hermann.

 De Broglie became a member of the Académie des sciences in 1933, and was the academy's perpetual secretary from 1942.
 He was asked to join Le Conseil de l'Union Catholique des Scientifiques Francais, but declined because he was non-religious.